Giles-one/wrapper-gcc/README.md

 $ make debug
 $ make link
 ```
--  `make debug` will print all the compiler options, while `make release` will not.
+-  `make debug` will print all the compiler options when compiling, while `make release` will not.
 - `make link` is used to create symbolic links.
 - `make clean` is used to remove compiled files.